 Using Salesforce to Preserve Distanced Relationships, While Tracking Progress and Outcomes

-In 2019, BBBSA had already partnered with Saleforce.org with the aim of becoming a “connected nonprofit” – using platforms like Experience Cloud and Marketing Cloud to better communicate with diverse constituents, and better collaborate among internal departments (programs, operations, fundraising) at its national office and 240 local agencies.
+In 2019, BBBSA had already partnered with Saleforce.org with the aim of becoming a “connected nonprofit” – using platforms like Experience Cloud for Nonprofits and Marketing Cloud to better communicate with diverse constituents, and better collaborate among internal departments (programs, operations, fundraising) at its national office and 240 local agencies.

 With Marketing Cloud, BBBSA can send emails to newly registered Bigs, welcoming them and letting them know the next steps to take.
 They are currently working on building more of these journeys, specific for volunteers, and donors, which will help to automate and personalize their communication.

 By utilizing these automated journeys, they expect to save 20 hours monthly by automating processes and reminders, for example asking Bigs to complete a background check.
 When the pandemic hit, they were relieved to discover that the same Salesforce tools could help preserve – and even enhance – their core mission of one-to-one mentorship.